tmtxt/tmtxt.github.com/_posts/2012-12-24-conkeror-and-how-it-changed-the-way-i-surf-the-web.md

 layout: post
 title: "Conkeror and How it changed the way I surf the web"
 description: ""
-category: blog
+category: Conkeror Web Browser
 tags: [conkeror, emacs, web browser]
 ---
 {% include JB/setup %}

 For those of you who haven't known about Conkeror yet, here is a brief description about it:

-> Conkeror is a keyboard-oriented, highly-customizable, highly-extensible web browser based on Mozilla XULRunner, written mainly in JavaScript, and inspired by exceptional software such as Emacs and vi.
+	Conkeror is a keyboard-oriented, highly-customizable, highly-extensible web browser based on Mozilla XULRunner, written mainly in JavaScript, and inspired by exceptional software such as Emacs and vi.
 Conkeror features a sophisticated keyboard system, allowing users to run commands and interact with content in powerful and novel ways.
 It is self-documenting, featuring a powerful interactive help system.

 The first time I heard about conkeror was in 2010.
 And now it becomes my daily used application.
 Though I still use many other web browsers (Chrome, Firefox, Safari and Opera), Conkeror is my main web browser and usually the first app I open when I start my computer.
 Here are some key features that make me really impressed in Conkeror.